-Home Economics Guidelines1
+Home Economic Guidelines1

-Version 2.0 Published 17 February 2021
+Version 6.0 Published TBC

 Version Date Summary of changes V 1.0 14/08/20 First version of the document.
 V 2.0 02/11/20 Various updates in line with Coronavirus (COVID-19): Guidance on reducing the risks from COVID-19 in schools document (30 October 2020).
-The revised text is highlighted in yellow.
-V 3.0 17/02/21 Various updates in line with 'Prioritising the return of senior phase learners - Education Scotland Technical Guidance' and Coronavirus (COVID19): Advisory Sub-Group on Education and Children's Issues - advice on mitigations to minimise transmission during phased return to in-person learning - gov.scot (www.gov.scot) documents.
-The revised text is highlighted in yellow
+V 3.0 17/02/21 Various updates in line with Prioritising the return of senior phase learners - Education Scotland Technical Guidance and Coronavirus (COVID19): Advisory Sub-Group on Education and Children's Issues- advice on mitigation to minimise transmission during phased return to in-person learning - gov.scot documents V 4.0 08/03/21 Update in line with Coronavirus (COVID-19) : guidance on schools reopening- gov.scot and Guidance for in school and remote learning 03/03/21 V 5.0 07/04/21 Update in line with Updated Coronavirus (COVID -19): guidance on reducing risks in schools 24 March 2021 V 6.0 TBC Update in line with Updated Coronavirus (COVID -19): guidance on reducing risks in schools 4 August 2021 The revised text is highlighted in yellow.
+THE TOVISCU LEAR IS HIGHINGHIEU III YEILOW.